William Hamilton's worries about the future

 - Leigh's disease (Leigh syndrome): the prognosis is poor.
 Individuals who lack mitochondrial complex IV activity and those with pyruvate dehydrogenase deficiency tend to have the worst prognosis and die within a few years.
 Rate of progression varies, but death typically occurs by 6 to 7 years of age (176)

 - Duchenne Muscular Dystrophy: death of DMD patients usually occurs by age 25, typically from breathing complications and cardiomyopathy.
 No curative treatment exists.
 (172)

-- The group of neurodegenerative disorders known as transmissible spongiform encephalopathies or prion disease are incurable and lethal.
-There are currently no treatments or cures for transmissible spongiform encephalopathies [June 2015]
+- prion diseases: the group of neurodegenerative disorders known as transmissible spongiform encephalopathies or prion disease are incurable and lethal.
+There are currently no treatments or cures for transmissible spongiform encephalopathies June 2015

 - Mara Hvistendahl (2013) China Heads Off Deadly Blood Disorder, Science 10 May 2013.